webdriverio-boneyard/wdio-cucumber-framework/README.md

 ***

 > A WebdriverIO plugin.
-Adapter for CucumberJS testing framework.
+Adapter for CucumberJS v2 testing framework.
+To use v1 install this package with latest version v0.3.1.

 ## Installation